-The Lincoln catafalque has not been used for those lying in honor: the Capitol Police officers in 1998, Rosa Parks in 2005, Billy Graham in 2018.
+The Lincoln catafalque has not been used for those lying in honor: the Capitol Police officers in 1998, Rosa Parks in 2005, Billy Graham in 2018, Officer Sicknick in 2021.

-For more information, please see the full list of those who have lain in state or in honor in the Rotunda.
+For more information, please see the full list of those who have lain in state or in honor in the U.S. Capitol.

 Other Use and Locations

-The Lincoln catafalque was used in the Supreme Court Building for the lying in repose of:
+The Lincoln catafalque has also been used for services in the Supreme Court Building for the lying in repose of: